Long Weekends are the Best

 Banana Muffin Smoothie

 I’ve made oatmeal smoothies before so I know just how good they could be.
 But today I need it to be even better to hit all the notes that a banana muffin (with chocolate chips) might hit for a 7 year old.
-The secret weapon for today’s smoothie: Reece’s Peanut Butter Spread – I finally relented and bought a jar last week.
+The secret weapon for today’s smoothie: Reese’s Peanut Butter Spread – I finally relented and bought a jar last week.
 Now it is time to put it into action.

 Making Oatmeal Flour